wayangalihpratama/pern/README.md

+# Simple TODO application

-# PERN (Postgress - Express - React - Node)
+- This TODO app created using PERN (Postgress - Express - React - Node).

-- Try to learning use Express JS as backend with Postgress as database and React as frontend.
-Will try to implement electron js to launch this project as desktop application.
+- This application can be running as web and desktop application.

 ---